 |Founder||The Tattered Prince|

 The Windblown's standards are fork-tailed blue-and-white banners, with streamers of pale blue silk on their lances.
 Their command tent is a great grey sailcloth pavilion which the Tattered Prince calls his canvas castle.
 It can take the Windblown less than an hour to strike camp.

-The Windblown were established near 270 AC.
-At the age of twenty-three, a Pentoshi nobleman, now known only as the Tattered Prince, had been selected by the magisters of Pentos to become the new Prince of Pentos in 262 AC, only hours after the previous one had been beheaded.
-The Tattered Prince refused their offer, and fled to the Disputed Lands.
+The Windblown were established around 270 AC.
+At the age of twenty-three, a nobleman, now known only as the Tattered Prince, had been selected by the magisters of Pentos to become the new Prince of Pentos in 262 AC, only hours after the previous one had been beheaded.
+The Tattered Prince refused their offer, however, and fled to the Disputed Lands.
 He never returned to Pentos again, but has continued to long for the city.
-He fought in the Disputed Lands as a member of the Second Sons, and later the Iron Shields, and the Maiden's Men.
+The Tattered Prince fought in the Disputed Lands as a member of the Second Sons, and later the Iron Shields and the Maiden's Men.
 Next, together with five brothers-in-arms, the Tattered Prince founded the Windblown.
 By 300 AC, he was the only one of the founding members still alive.

 There is enmity between the Windblown and the Company of the Cat.
 In 299 AC the two sellsword companies had been on opposite sides of the battle lines in the Disputed Lands, and bad blood continues to linger.
-Bloodbeard, the leader of the Company of the Cat, has a strong dislike for the Tattered Prince, and makes no secret of this, referring to his rival as old grey-beards in rags.
+Bloodbeard, the leader of the Company of the Cat, has a strong dislike for the Tattered Prince, and makes no secret of this, referring to his Windblown rivals as "old greybeards in rags".